Mikewortho/Mikewortho.github.io/_posts/2017-04-06-welcome-to-jekyll.markdown

 ![PrintSchema EDA]({{site.baseurl}}/assets/img/churn5.jpg)

+>Here we would expect the non-churned user to have recorded a significantly higher number of plays.
+The theory being that higher engagement = higher product affinity = more chance of remaning an active subscriber.

 5.Number of songs listened per session per user

 ![PrintSchema EDA]({{site.baseurl}}/assets/img/churn6.jpg)

+>Much akin to the previous feature - the more time per session indicates the user is having fun with the product each and every time they use it.
+Higher affinity = more chance of remaning an active subscriber.

 6.Number of days since registration

 ![PrintSchema EDA]({{site.baseurl}}/assets/img/churn7.jpg)

-7.Average number of active days
+>This I beleive would be interesting to see - as it would be potentially be quite a powerful indicator for our models if churn users have such stark differnce to non-churn users.

+7.Number of added friends

 ![PrintSchema EDA]({{site.baseurl}}/assets/img/churn8.jpg)

 >Much akin to the first engineered feature.
-I beleive this will be a very indicative feature, the more active days shows a higher affinity for the product from the user.
+I beleive this will be a very indicative feature, the more added friends indicates a willingness to share their excitement about the product with those closest to them.
+Thus shows a higher affinity for the product from the user.
 As such high affinity to a product would usually indicate non-churn, in contrast low levels of affinity would indicate churn.

-Looking at the above features, we can observe significant behavioral differences between the churn and non-churn group.

 # Modelling
 After creating the features, I aggregated all of them at userId level.
 Then , I split the dataset into training and validation set.